Blog

 Anatomy of the Invisible Collar

-Two thousand years ago Jesus mentioned him in a single sentence: "You cannot serve God and Mammon."
+Two thousand years ago Jesus named him in a single sentence: "You cannot serve God and Mammon."
 Back then he had no blockchain, no algorithms, no smartphone in every hand.
 Now he has all of it.
-Mammon has finally closed his circuit in full force through his two modern Titans — Capital and the Algorithm.
+Mammon has closed his circuit at full power through his two modern Titans — Capital and the Algorithm.

 Read →